 Three heart name crafts the kids will love to make this Valentine’s Day.
-Be sure to grab the free printable heart letters while you’re here.
+Be sure to grab the free printable heart letters at the bottom of the post and add this to your list of valentine activities for preschoolers.

 Why use the kids’ names to teach?
 Because kids’ names are important to them.
 Which makes total and complete sense when you take a moment to think about it.